stephenslab/rss/docs/Input-Data-Formats.md

 The LD estimates are often derived from the phased haplotype data from [1000 Genomes Project Phase 3 data](http://www.internationalgenome.org/data).
 Because the 1000 Genomes data are publicly available, the LD estimates only require the list of genetic variants, their physical positions and their effect alleles (i.e. `[snp, chr, pos, a1]` from the summary statistics file).

-If there are some internal genotype data that can be used to estimate LD matrix, please organize the genotype data in the same format as 1000 Genomes Phase 3 data:<br>[`ALL.chr${chrid}.phase3_shapeit2_mvncall_integrated_v5a.20130502.genotypes.vcf.gz`](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/)<br>Again, make sure that the physical positions and effect alleles of the internal genotype data are consistent with `[chr, pos, a1]` provided in the GWAS summary statistics file.
+If there are some internal genotype data that can be used to estimate LD matrix, please organize the genotype data in the same VCF format as [1000 Genomes Phase 3 data](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/).
+Again, make sure that the physical positions and effect alleles of the internal genotype data are consistent with `[chr, pos, a1]` provided in the GWAS summary statistics file.

 ## Genomic annotations